 He also assists and consults for numerous ranches in herd health on cattle herds.He is a member of the American Association of Equine Practitioners and the Texas Veterinary Medical Association.

 Dr. Sweatt is married to Shannon and has 3 great kids, Ashtyn, Callen, and Alyssa.

 Dr. Mary Rabke (pronounced Rab-key) grew up in Odessa, TX where she was active in 4-H and FFA showing Quarter Horses, goats, and sheep.
 She earned her Bachelor of Science degree in Animal Science at Sul Ross State University.
 She followed that with a Master of Science in Ruminant Nutrition at Texas A&M University – Kingsville and a second Bachelor of Science in Biomedical Science.
 She a recent graduate of Midwestern University where she received her Doctorate of Veterinary Medicine.

-Dr. Rabke enjoys working with all species of animals.
-She is a member of the American Association of Bovine Practitioners, the Texas Veterinary Medical Association, and the American Veterinary Mediacl Association.
+Dr. Rabke enjoys working with all species of animals and has recently added acupuncture for both large and small animals to her repertoire of services.
+She is a member of the American Association of Bovine Practitioners, the Texas Veterinary Medical Association, and the American Veterinary Medical Association.